aio-libs/aiohttp/docs/web_reference.rst

                          message from client, and handle
                          :const:`~aiohttp.WSMsgType.PONG`
                          responses from client.
-                         Note that server doesn't send
+                         Note that server does not send
                          :const:`~aiohttp.WSMsgType.PING`
                          requests, you need to do this explicitly using :meth:`ping` method.